Travel Blog Names – 10 Steps to Yours (By a Real Blogger)

 Here’s a few other random tips to keep in mind when selecting a name for your travel blog:

-That’s it for this ultimate guide to picking a travel blog name!
+That’s it for this ultimate guide to picking travel blog names!
 If you have any questions, scroll down to leave a comment.

-And if you’re new to travel blogging, you should also really read my Guide to Blogging for Beginners.
+You should also really read my guide to Blogging for Beginners.
 It has four important tips I wish I had know when I started travel blogging!

 And once you are a little more advanced with your travel blogging, you’ll want to read my Guide to Finding Blog Post Ideas People Will Actually Read.
 It dives deep in how to get people to actually come to your site!